menu

 Philadelphia is a very large city located in the state of Pennsylvania.
 With a population of 1,567,258 people and 409 associated neighborhoods, Philadelphia is the largest community in Pennsylvania.
-Much of the housing stock in Philadelphia was built prior to World War II, making it one of the older and more historic cities in the country.
+Philadelphia has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Also of interest is that Philadelphia has more people living here who work in computers and math than 95% of the places in the US.

-In Philadelphia, however, the average commute to work is quite long.
-On average, people spend 33.11 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Philadelphia is that it can take a long time to commute to work.
+In Philadelphia, the average commute to work is 33.11 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly city.
+Many of Philadelphia’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 Philadelphia, like many big cities in America, has a public transportation system, but the citizens of Philadelphia are lucky because theirs is one of the most extensive and widely used.
 Many commuters choose to leave their cars at home and instead use the bus to get to and from work.
 In fact, for some people it is feasible to forgo car ownership entirely, avoiding the cost and headache of driving in heavy traffic.
 The benefits include reduced air pollution and load on the road network.